garikaib/zimpricecheck-backup/docs/daemon_architecture.md

   - Manages the database, scheduling, and API.
   - Distributes jobs to nodes.
 - **Node Mode** (`--mode node`):
-  - Runs as a lightweight agent.
+  - Runs as a lightweight agent (dependencies minimized).
-  - Registers with the Master via API.
+  - DOES NOT import `master` packages to avoid heavy dependencies or circular imports.
-  - Polls for jobs or receives commands (future: WebSocket).
+  - Registers with the Master via API (`POST /nodes/join-request`).
-  - Executes backup modules.
+  - Polls for jobs (`GET /jobs/poll`) and executes them.
-- **Auto-Detection**: The daemon detects its mode via `BACKUPD_MODE` env var or config file.
+- **Auto-Detection**: The daemon defaults to node mode unless configured otherwise or launched via specific entry point.

 ### 2. Resource Manager
 To prevent system overload, `backupd` uses a centrally managed `ResourceManager` (`daemon/resource_manager.py`) with semaphores and thread pools: